Guaymas: Tourism

 Guaymas offers many tourist attractions such as: Golf, snorkeling, sport fishing, horseback riding, ecotourism tours, cycling, diving and kayaking.

 Thanks to the Only Sonora program, unique in the country, vehicles can be brought from the United States without paying or carrying out formalities and permits, from Nogales to as far as Empalme.

 The tourist area of the beach is located northwest of the port, being the region of the Bay of San Carlos (Mexico) and its surroundings and to a lesser extent the Bay of Bacochibampo or Miramar.

 Pediment of the San Fernando Parochial Temple, with a caption that reads: "El cielo y la Tierra pasarán.
 Mas mis palabras no pasarán", i.e. "Heaven and Earth will pass away; my words will never pass away."
 (Matthew 24, 35.)

 Guaymas also has some architectural attractions such as the Temple of the Sacred Heart, Church of San Fernando (nineteenth century), Plaza de los Tres Presidentes, Plaza de Armas, the old Bank of Sonora, the monument to the fisherman, monument to Benito Juárez, the Palace Municipal, among others.

-Among the ecotourism attractions are the nature reserves Estero del Soldado ("Soldier's Estuary"), San Pedro Nolasco Island, Devil's Cajon and Nacapule's Cannon with endemic species.
+Among the ecotourism attractions are the nature reserves Estero del Soldado ("Soldier's Estuary"), San Pedro Nolasco Island, Devil's Cajon and Nacapule's Canyon with endemic species.

 The most famous festival of the port is the Carnival, which is celebrated in the month of February of each year from 1888 and the festivities of the Bermejo Sea that are held in July to commemorate the Battle of Guaymas.

 Another of Guaymas's tourist attractions is the Sonora Dolphinarium, where dolphin-therapy services are offered.

 Tourism activity generates more than 8,000 jobs, of which 2,700 are direct.
 Guaymas's lodging facilities consist of 24 establishments, including hotels, motels and guesthouses; with a total of 1,801 rooms.

 It also has 4 tourist condominiums, 2 marinas with spaces to accommodate 798 boats, and 5 fields for trailers with a total of 729 spaces.

 Technical classes are offered in school to train citizens in community tourism jobs.

 The local hotels in Guaymas-San Carlos have an average annual occupancy rate of 41.8%, reaching 100% during busy seasons, which keeps Guaymas as a focal point in Sonorense tourism.